onflow/docs/docs/concepts/fees.md

 ### **Fee Structure**

-Each transaction fee consits of three components: execution fee, inclusion fee, and network surge factor.
+Each transaction fee consists of three components: execution fee, inclusion fee, and network surge factor.

 ![Screenshot 2023-08-17 at 17.16.32.png](_fees_images/Screenshot_2023-08-17_at_17.16.32.png)